College Panhellenic Council (CPC)

 Ultimately, each chapter wants to get to know you, your interests, and what you have to offer!
 This is a two-way process; you should ask questions to find out what the chapter is interested in and what they can offer you as well!
 Be yourself, be confident, and have fun!

 As your Recruitment schedule is reduced from round to round, so is the number of women each sorority is allowed to invite back the next day.
 Every Potential New Member (PNM) has something to offer a sorority, but sororities are required to release some PNMs throughout the process.
 In deciding who to invite back and release, each chapter has a democratic voting process.
 In other words, one or a few sorority women cannot guarantee that a PNM will receive an invitation to the next round.
-Most importantly, a sorority woman should never imply or promise a PNM that she will be returning to any subsequent round.
+Most importantly, an active chapter member should never imply or promise a PNM that she will be returning to any subsequent round.

 A Rho Gamma, or Rho Gam, is a woman from a chapter within the CPC community who is present to help the Potential New Members (PNMs) through the recruitment process.
 A Rho Gamma is there to answer any questions PNMs have, to help in ranking, going from chapter to chapter, and to be there as a source of support before, during, and after the recruitment process!